giantswarm/docs/src/content/ui-api/management-api/crd/clusters.cluster.x-k8s.io.md

 </div>

 <div class="property-description">
-<p>A human readable message indicating details about the transition.
-This field may be empty.</p>
+<p>The reason for the condition&rsquo;s last transition in CamelCase.
+The specific API may choose whether or not this field is considered a guaranteed API.
+This field may not be empty.</p>

 </div>